Melanie was raised in Michigan and has been living in the Midwest ever since. She also runs a YouTube channel: The Curious Coder.

-Every US state is known for a number of stereotypes and my home state, Michigan, is no different.
+Every US state is known for some stereotypes and my home state, Michigan, is no different.
 A lot of Michigan stereotypes are oddly similar to stereotypes of those from Wisconsin, Minnesota, and Canada.
 Some of these things are total myths, some are slightly based on fact, and some of these are 100% true.

-It's important to know that a stereotype isn't always true.
-While some things might be true for a number of people in the Great Lakes State, it may be completely off for another person.
+It's important to know that a stereotype isn't always the case.
+While some things might be true for many people in the Great Lakes State, it may be entirely off for another person.
 The same holds true for people from other states.
 This is why it's important to get to know a person before making snap decisions about them based on where they're from.

 You point to a spot on your hand to show someone where you're from